Third place

 In sociology, the third place refers to the social surroundings that are separate from the two usual social environments of home ("first place") and the workplace ("second place").
-Examples of third places include churches, cafes, clubs, public libraries, gyms, bookstores, stoops and parks.
-In his book The Great Good Place (1989), Ray Oldenburg argues that third places are important for civil society, democracy, civic engagement, and establishing feelings of a sense of place.
+Examples of third places include churches, cafes, bars, clubs, libraries, gyms, bookstores, hackerspaces, stoops, parks, and theaters, among others.
+In his book The Great Good Place (1989), Ray Oldenburg argues that third places are important for democracy, civic engagement, and a sense of place.
+Oldenburg's coauthor Karen Christensen argues in the 2025 sequel that third places are the answer to loneliness, political polarization, and climate resilience.
+She also clarifies the difference between third places and public spaces.

-Robert Putnam addressed issues related to third place, but without using the term, in Bowling Alone: America's Declining Social Capital (1995, 2000).

-Oldenburg's characteristics
+Oldenburg and Christensen's characteristics of third places

-Oldenburg calls one's "first place" the home and the people the person lives with.
-The "second place" is the workplace—where people may actually spend most of their time.
+American sociologist Ray Oldenburg called one's "first place" the home and the people the person lives with.
+The "second place" is the workplace—where people may actually spend most of their waking time.
 Third places, then, are "anchors" of community life and facilitate and foster broader, more creative interaction.
 In other words, "your third place is where you relax in public, where you encounter familiar faces and make new acquaintances."

-Other scholars have summarized Oldenburg's view of a third place with eight characteristics: